vasodugalic/chess/README.md

 # Chess GUI App

-This application is a simulation of a simple **chess app** in which two users can participate in chess game against each other via *graphical user interface* (GUI).
-Application was developed in **Scala** programming language with **simple build tool** (sbt) using **Swing** library.
-This is simple version, meaning the game ends when one of the two King pieces gets captured.
+This application is a simulation of a simple **chess app** in which two users can participate in chess game against each other via a *graphical user interface* (GUI).
+The application was developed in the **Scala** programming language with **Simple Build Tool** (sbt) using the **Swing** library.
+This is a simple version, meaning the game ends when one of the two King pieces gets captured.

 ## Features
 - Interactive GUI for playing chess.